 Here’s a fancy idea for your upscale adult Easter baskets.
 Egg Liquor Chocolate Truffles are simple to make.
 Passing a plate of these around after your Easter meal is sure to delight the adults while the kids are out searching for eggs.

-To create these Egg Liquor Chocolate Truffles simply substitute egg liquor for half of the cream in the recipe.
-Truffles sound fancy but are surprisingly easy to make.
-Heat up cream and butter in a double boiler then pour over chopped chocolate in a bowl.
+Heat the cream and butter in a double boiler then pour over chopped chocolate in a bowl.
 Cover the bowl and refrigerate until the chocolate has hardened.
-Then, mold spoonfuls in your hands into round shapes, or in this case egg shapes, coat and serve.
+Then, mold spoonfuls in your hands into round shapes, or in this case egg shapes, coat, and serve.

-For those of you, whose reaction to the Egg Liquor in these Chocolate Truffles is, “What’s with the eggnog on Easter?”
-In Germany, egg liquor is popular at both Christmas and Easter.
+For those of you, who are thinking this.
+I get it.
+The name is confusing to non-German.
+So here’s the deal: In Germany, egg liquor is popular at both Christmas and Easter.
 It is readily available in supermarkets during these times.
 However, many people like to make it themselves.
-Here is my recipe for Homemade German Egg Liquor seen in the picture above.
+Those that do add different ingredients to their tats.
+For example, more warm spices like star anise and cinnamon.
+My recipe for Homemade German Egg Liquor seen in the picture above is below in this post.

 These truffles are also a great make-ahead when pregaming your Easter menu.
 They can be made and stored in the refrigerator several days beforehand.